256dpi/hanya/README.md

 	}

-Check the _system/lib_ directory to get familiar with the Hanya API and check _system/plugins_ for examples of the system plugins.
+Check the _system/lib_ directory to get familiar with the hanya API and check _system/plugins_ for examples of the system plugins.
 You can also create views like the most of the system plugins use it.

 ## Constants

-For benchmaring there are two constants which you can use:
+For benchmarking there are two constants which you can use:

-	<p> Generation Time: #{HANYA_GENERATION_TIME} - Memory Peak: #{HANYA_MEMORY_PEAK}</p>
+	<p>#{HANYA_GENERATION_TIME} - #{HANYA_MEMORY_PEAK}</p>

 ## Wishlist